 How to Find Them

-Most whale shark sightings occur at a small number of known coastal feeding areas for the species, where the shark aggregate on the surface to exploit seasonal productivity such as fish spawning or zooplankton blooms.
+Most whale shark sightings occur at a small number of known coastal feeding areas for the species, where the shark aggregate on the surface to exploit seasonal products such as fish spawning or zooplankton blooms.
 As such, whale shark tourism has become a lucrative business in Indonesia, increasing the income of local communities like that of Teluk Cendrawasih National Park and Saleh Bay.
 Here, tourists are able to swim among the whale sharks, however, the code of conduct for interacting with them must be respected.

 If you do swim with whale sharks, here are some pointers so as not to endanger the animal.
 Under no circumstances should you touch, ride, chase or harass them, instead allow them to swim normally and keep a distance of at least three meters from the head and four from the tail.
 If you would like to take photos, ensure that you do not use equipment that could disturb or harm them like flash or underwater scooters.

 If you are photographing them, keep in mind that you could help in adding to a global photo-identification library and visual database of whale sharks that identify them based on their skin patterning just behind their gills.
 Like human fingerprints, this unique pattern of spots allows individual sharks to be identified.
-Whale shark researchers have utilized specialized computer software originally designed for star mapping to identify individual whale sharks from photos taken by scientists, researchers, divers, local fisherman, tourists, and other citizen scientists.
+Whale shark researchers have utilized specialized computer software originally designed for star mapping to identify individual whale sharks from photos taken by scientists, researchers, divers, local fishermen, tourists, and other citizen scientists.
 Wildbook for Whale Sharks ensures we can follow these whale sharks past their adolescence; this way any shark in the database can be tracked if they show up in Australia or the Galapagos Islands, or any other part of the world.

-For more swimming type activities, you may be interested in swimming with stingless jellyfish.
+For more swimming-type activities, you may be interested in swimming with stingless jellyfish.

 Book our Aqua Blu expedition to Komodo National Park where you may have the chance to swim with whale sharks.
 Rates start from USD$ 7,525 per person for a seven-night itinerary.
 Book now or contact our reservations team for more information.